 How to choose the best Scottish islands for your trip

-Each have their own character.
+Each has their own character.
 Most have a wide variety of wildlife and some can boast the best bird watching the world has to offer.

 If you like gorgeous scenery, rugged coastlines, moody moors and tranquil beaches, then you won’t do much better.
-Add in a little whisky sampling, story telling, epicurean delights and archeological intrigue to the mix as well.
+Add in a little whisky sampling, storytelling, epicurean delights and archaeological intrigue to the mix as well.

 Take the time to consider each group of islands, what they have to offer and which ones will be the right fit for you and your family’s ultimate Scottish adventure.

 Introduction to the Scottish Island Groups

 On the western coast of Scotland, in the Firth of Clyde, there is a small island group called the Islands of Clyde.

 Though there are 40 islands, only four are populated and of those, Bute and Arran are the best known.
 They may not be as famous as other islands of Scotland but don’t count them out — they’re easy to reach and just as charming.